ApfelTeeSaft/HolyPong/README.md

    - This line adds a new menu item labeled "Pong Game" to the Red Sea menu.
 Selecting it will load and run `Pong.HC`.

 3. **Save the File**:
-   - Press `F2` to save your changes and exit the editor.

 4. **Test the Shortcut**:
    - Reload the Red Sea menu by typing: